 • The adcom will look for a record of demonstrated impact as evidence that the applicant will grow into a leader of impact.

 • Kirsten believes that there is an impression “out there” that Stanford admits or seeks only graduates from top-ranked colleges/universities.
-She wants to dispel that impression and cites two examples from some years back of students admitted who’d attended state colleagues of no exciting pedigree.
+She wants to dispel that impression and cites two examples from some years back of students admitted who’d attended state colleges of no exciting pedigree.
 What they DID have was outstanding academic records AND exceptional impact on their school communities.
 She intends to continue this approach of focusing on outstanding and distinctive performance over pedigree.

 • Through the application, she is looking to discover what applicants love to learn and how they’ve demonstrated it; how they have behaved, e.g. when/how/where have they taken initiative to go above and beyond, how have they led in conflict; where their energy comes from and what motivates them.
 In the “what matter most” essay, she hopes to understand what is the link between “what matters” and the applicant’s actual behavior.